High Watch

+Several stalking, trespassing, and home invasion incidents have been reported at the house since Swift's purchase.
+In 2015, High Watch inspired a proposal by the then-Governor of Rhode Island, Gina Raimondo, to impose a luxury tax on expensive secondary homes in the state, nicknamed the "Taylor Swift Tax".
+In 2017, Swift was sued by her neighbors over her decision to build a seawall on the beach as plaintiffs argued the beach had been dedicated to the public over the years and Swift had no ownership of it; the courts ruled in Swift's favor, asserting the seawall prevents coastal erosion.

 Design

 Holiday House was built in 1929-1930 by "an eminent Philadelphia architect", in a "hulking Colonial style pile".
 The house sits on over 700 ft of shoreline, containing 8 bedrooms, 10.5 bathrooms and 8 fireplaces.
 The reception rooms include a 36-foot-long parlor, a 45-foot-long sun room, and an octagon-shaped formal dining room with built-in china cabinets.
 The kitchen reportedly contains a warming drawer and wine cooler, with an adjoining sitting room.
 There are four bedrooms on the second floor with en-suite bathrooms, and an expansive master suite with two bathrooms.
 The suite contains a sitting room with a wet bar as well as a widow's walk terrace.
 Lower levels include a recreation room, a service kitchen, a five-car garage, and a heated workshop.
 The estate also contains a swimming pool and a summer house.

 History

+Prior to building

+Watch Hill, on which the house would later be constructed, was the site of a signal station during the French and Indian War and used by Colonial forces as a lookout spot for British ships during the American Revolution.